4 min

 At one point, while working at a successful pre-IPO company, he found himself building a chart that modeled out multiple scenarios for his stock options, in hopes of answering questions like:

 His challenge?
-He had saved enough money to buy his ISOs with cash, but their cost was so high that it was “possible, but not comfortable,” he said.
+He had saved enough money to exercise his ISOs out of pocket, but once he factored in the potential AMT bill at current thresholds, the total cost was so high that it felt “possible, but not comfortable,” he said.

 Ultimately, he decided to apply for non-recourse financing from Secfi.